applicaster/developer.applicaster.com/content/morpheus_developer_documentation/morpheus_developer_documentation.md

 **Best Practice:** The best practice for naming a screen should be X - Y, where X = The name of the type of screen and Y = the value of the screen as rendered within the app (and set in the CMS), such as “Show - The Voice.”
 You can always look to the existing implementation and reach out to the M&M team for guidance or help.

-**Note:** If a screen has several tabs, and when a user changes the tab the content of the screen re-populates, this should be considered a separate screen view, with a format of X - Y - Z, building on the best practice above but where Z = the name of the tab as set in the CMS.
-For example, if a user is in “The Voice” with Tabs by season.
-Loading the screen would cause a screen view to be sent with a screen name like “Season - The Voice - Season 1”.
-When the user switches tabs, it would repopulate to something like “Season - The Voice - Season 2”.
 For example:
 IOS:
 ```bash